How to more safely protest in a pandemic

 On social media, there’s been a lot of discussion of the intersecting risks: how protesters risk retaliation from police, risk violence at the hands of counterprotesters, and risk Covid-19 infection, which they could then spread to others.
 And many have judged the protesters harshly for taking all of these risks.

-But looming above these immediate risks is the long history of police violence as a wretched public health crisis of its own.
+But looming above it is the long history of police violence as a wretched public health crisis of its own.

 1 in 1000 Black men and boys will be killed by police in their lifetime.— Rhea Boyd, MD (@RheaBoydMD) May 31, 2020